artsy/convection/README.md

 ## Contributing Pull Requests

-Rosalind accepts PRs from branches on the main artsy/rosalind repo.
+Convection accepts PRs from branches on the main artsy/convection repo.
 PRs from forks will not be built in the CI environment and cannot be merged directly.

 ## Setup